Wickr: Products

-Security programs

-Since its launch, Wickr has undergone regular security audits by information security organizations, which have verified Wickr's code, security, and policies.
-Wickr has also launched a bug bounty program that offers a reward to hackers who can find a vulnerability in the app.

-In December 2016, Wickr announced 'Wickr Professional', a new business collaboration and communication product designed to couple the functionality of tools like Slack with end-to-end encryption and ephemerality.

 In February 2017, Wickr opened one of its cryptographic protocols for public review on GitHub and published a paper, “The Wickr Messaging Protocol”, as an aid to those who wish to review the source code.
-At the time of its publication, the crypto protocol was only used in the company's enterprise product, Wickr Professional.
-The company said that its consumer product, Wickr Messenger, still uses another protocol and that they intend to replace this protocol with the one that they published.

-Expiring messages

-Initially unveiled on iOS and later on Android, the Wickr Me app allows users to set an expiration time for encrypted communications.
-In December 2014, Wickr released a desktop version of its secure communications platform.
-The release of the desktop Wickr app coincided with introducing the ability to sync messages across multiple devices, including mobile phones, tablets, and computers.

 Use by elected officials related to public disclosure requirements

 After McKinsey & Company was contracted by the New York State Department of Corrections in 2014, top consultants and prison officers allegedly exchanged project documents over Wickr, keeping the procedure off public oversight and record requests.

-Government transparency advocates note that Maryland Governor Larry Hogan's use of Wickr destroys government records before any determination of whether they should be public can be made, under the Freedom of Information Act and state law.
+Government transparency advocates noted that Maryland Governor Larry Hogan's use of Wickr destroys government records before any determination of whether they should be public can be made, under the Freedom of Information Act and state law.

 Funding

 In March 2014, Wickr announced its Series A funding round of $9 million led by Gilman Louie of Alsop Louie Partners.
 The series also included investments from Juniper Networks and the Knight Foundation.

-In June 2014, Wickr announced its Series B funding round of $30 million led by Breyer Capital, including CME Group and Wargaming.
+Its Series B funding round of $30 million, also announced in 2014, was led by Breyer Capital, including CME Group and Wargaming.

 On 12 October 2021, a Vice Motherboard article revealed that the Central Intelligence Agency (CIA) had invested $1.6 million into Wickr via the CIA's venture capital company In-Q-Tel.

 Gilman Louie is the former CEO of In-Q-Tel, and other investors, including Richard Clarke and Michael Wertheimer, also have close ties to the U.S. intelligence and national security communities.
 It is also known that Erik Prince, the founder of the controversial private security firm Blackwater, is one of the principal investors.